codefresh-io/docs.codefresh.io/_docs/enterprise/behind-the-firewall.md

  1. Pipelines can run in behind-the-firewall clusters with internal services
  1. Pipelines can use integrations (such as docker registries) that are private and secure
- 1. Source code does not ever leaves the customer premises
+ 1. Source code does not ever leave the customer premises

 Regarding firewall security: